suhassalian27/E-Commerce-Website-using-ReactJS-NodeJS/README.md

 #  E-Commerce Website using MERN Stack.
-This is a E-Commerce website developed using ReactJS for the frontEnd and NodeJs for the backend.
+A E-Commerce website developed using ReactJS for the frontend, NodeJs for the backend, MongoDB as database.

 ## Table of contents